 Gary has handled numerous class actions, pattern and practice cases and government audits, in court and before the EEOC and Department of Labor.
 Most recently, Gary served as senior counsel on the Orrick team that obtained a complete dismissal for Oracle in OFCCP v.
 Oracle, a high-stakes systemic compensation discrimination case that garnered national media attention.
-Gary was named, "Litigator of the Week" by American Lawyer for his role in the successful defense of Oracle in litigation against the OFCCP.
+Gary and the Orrick team was named "Litigator of the Week" by American Lawyer for their role in the successful defense of Oracle in litigation against the OFCCP.
 He brings a particularly unique perspective to clients on matters involving the EEOC, having served as regional counsel and senior trial attorney for the U.S. Equal Employment Opportunity Commission in San Francisco prior to joining Orrick.

 Gary also has an extensive class actions practice, focusing on litigation, consent decree strategies and preventive advice.
 He has been designated as an expert or retained as special counsel in several federal court class actions throughout the United States.